ItsRiprod/DeskThing/README.md

       adb shell mv /usr/share/qt-superbird-app/webapp /tmp/webapp-orig
       adb shell mv /tmp/webapp-orig /usr/share/qt-superbird-app/ # it's ok if this fails adb shell rm -r /tmp/webapp-orig
-      adb push dist/ /usr/share/qt-superbird-app/webapp # Ensure dist/ is in the directory you are running this from
+      adb push yourclientfilename/ /usr/share/qt-superbird-app/webapp # Ensure dist/ is in the directory you are running this from
      ```
+   > Ensure `yourclientfilename/` is the file location as defined in the prior step (the client)
    - Restart chromium:
      ```sh
      adb shell supervisorctl restart chromium